concept-plus/fda-go/README.md

 # What is FDA-GO?

 FDA-GO is a working prototype in response to the 18F BPA for Agile Delivery Services.
-It is a tool for users to do a drug search for its adverse events, labeling, and recall.
+Using the [OpenFDA APIs](http://open.fda.gov), it is a tool for users to do a drug search for its adverse events, labeling, and recall.
 In addition it also provides a fast way to get recall information for the past 12 months relating to drugs, medical devices, and food.

 Project Links  | URLs
  ------------- | -------------